belabrockmann/100-days-of-code/r1-log.md

 ### R1D66
 My initial plan was to copy some websites with figma and then recreate them.
 But I decided to build a portfolio template for developers.

+### R1D67
+Continued on with the portfolio design and read some technical articles.